 Amsterdam-based Nik Puri is Senior VP of IT, responsible for FedEx IT strategy, application development, infrastructure and security across the Middle East, Africa, Europe and APAC.
 When discussing the key drivers for the digital transformation he’s driving at FedEx, he says it’s “to ensure the agility to differentiated customer service across the ecosystem the company serves, and to reduce complexity – which is the enemy of speed from an IT point of view.”

 “Our digital strategy is part of our overall European success strategy.
 We are building Europe’s premier logistics business, and we don’t just have to take care of our customers.
 We must also ensure that our customers have new ways of taking care of their customers.
-The power of digital transformation is to be able to provide a single data-driven interface to enables our customers to optimise their businesses.
+The power of digital transformation is to be able to provide a single data-driven interface to enable our customers to optimise their businesses.
 The value we’re delivering needs to be measured through the eyes of the customer”.

 A few examples of the new services now available for FedEx customers include: